UniversalDependencies/docs/_pal/feat/VerbForm.md

 udver: '2'
 ---

-This feature takes the following values: Fin, Inf, Part, Vnoun.
+This feature takes the following values: Conv, Fin, Inf, Part, Vnoun.

 ### <a name='Conv'>`Conv`: Converb
 `Participals` (see below) can be used as converbs in Middle Persian, notably the resultative participle with an anterior reading.
 Since the same form can also be read as a finite verb form, the analysis relies on contextual information or peculiar word ordering.